closerdao/tdf-game-guide/02_roles-and-stakeholders/guardian.md

 # 🌳 Guardian

-**Land Protector** Guardians hold special responsibility for the ecological health and regeneration of the land.
+**Land Protector** Guardians are external stakeholders tied to OASA principles who provide constitutional/ecological veto power.

 > *"To be a Guardian is to listen deeply to the land and speak on its behalf."*

 ## Role Description

-Guardians are community members who have demonstrated exceptional commitment to ecological stewardship and have been entrusted with special responsibilities related to land care and regeneration.
+Guardians are external stakeholders who have demonstrated exceptional commitment to ecological stewardship and have been entrusted with special responsibilities related to land care and regeneration.
+They are tied to OASA principles and sometimes supported by AI ecological agents.
 They combine practical ecological knowledge with a deep connection to the land, serving as advocates for the non-human stakeholders of the TDF ecosystem.

 ## Responsibilities